Skin Cancer Self Check & Diagnosis

 - Examine the back, front and sides of your legs.
 Also look around your genital area and between your buttocks.

 - Sit and closely examine your feet, including your toenails, your soles and the spaces between your toes.

 By checking your skin regularly you will learn what is normal for you.
 It may help to record the dates of your skin exams and to write notes about the way your skin looks.
+There are many apps available now to track changes in your skin.
+If you don't want to do that, take your own photos and store them in a journal.
+The only constant about skin cancer is that it always changes.
 If your doctor has taken photos of your skin, you can compare your skin to the photos to help check for changes.
 If you find anything unusual, see your doctor.